w3c/tocc/management/Framework.md

 - The domain and subdomain values used within each use case model should be selected from pre-defined lists
 - Actors should be defined in a separately maintained list
 - The source should cite a publicly available document
-- The specicifications shall cite an entry in the specification view
+- The specifications shall cite an entry in the specification view
 - The information flow class diagram shall be a diagram showing only those elements from the Information View that are relevant to this use case
 - The interaction diagram of the scenario model might also be contained within a deployment or similar view of another reference architecture